r-pufky/docs/services/nginx/README.md

   certificate][3l] will work.
 * _ssl-dhparams.pem_ may be generated with `openssl dhparam -out ssl-dhparams.pem 4096`.
+* _resolver_ should be set to a [DNS resolver][rm]. localhost, gateway or pihole are all viable options.
+Check logs to ensure resolution works.

 ### Setup Base Proxy Control
 A proxy control template will enable complex proxy configurations to be